Cindy Yen: Music

 Despite the challenges of western influence in Asian musical culture, her album was musically R&B, rock, hip-hop, pop rock, hard metal and Latin hip-hop dance beats and included hits including "Stupid Fish", "Very Traveling Love", "Singing a Song Because of Longing", and "Dancing With Threat."
 Since her debut, Yen opened her own mini-concert in Hong Kong.
 She was on tour with Jay Chou's 2010 "The Era" Concert Tour as a regular guest performer.

 Yen released her second album, "2 Be Different" on September 29, 2011.
 In an interview with Razor TV, she said her album was to "empower women".
 Yen received the Best Stylistic New Artist at the Beijing MTV Super Awards in 2011, and the Best Single of the Year for "Trap".
 In 2012, she was awarded the Stylistic Breakthrough Artist of the Year at the Beijing Music Awards.

 Yen released her third album, "Fight For Love" in 2015 with hits, "Come To Mami" and "Bad Boy".
 She later collaborated with Della Ding, a Taiwanese singer from B'in Music and released the song entitled "I Want Me" (我要我).

+She is signed to Sony Music Entertainment Taiwan.

 Acting

 Yen first made a special guest appearance in the television drama series Pandamen (2010).
 On 5 July 2011, she starred as a supporting actress alongside Megan Lai and Yowei Lin in the TV series, Invaluable Treasure 1949.
-She has starred in the feature film, First Time 2012), Chinese reality show, Sisters Who Make Waves.
+She has starred in the feature film, First Time (2012), Chinese reality show, Sisters Who Make Waves.
 She was eliminated at the fourth performance.
 Since then, she has featured in First Time (2015), Sophie in Youth Power (2015), Fiona in Swimming Battle (2016), Inference Notes (推理筆記; 2017), Jenny in Memory Love (2017), Secret Lover (愛情教會我的事 – 秘密情人; 2018), Between .(三明治女孩的逆袭; 2018).